skip to main content

 Our Next Walks...

-The letters and numbers in the Start Point description, for example TF672374, give the Ordnance Survey grid reference for the location.
+The letters and numbers in the Start Point description, for example TF 672 374, give the Ordnance Survey grid reference for the location.
 You can see the start point on a map by visiting GridReferenceFinder.com and entering the grid reference there.
+Note that the six figure grid references are only accurate to the nearest 100 metres.

-photo of the group near Appleton walking group on the beach walking group at Sandringham
+photo of the group near Appleton walking group on the beach the ferry for the walk on September 25th walking group at Sandringham

 Country walking is a real joy, and it's good for you ...